Phoenix Product Liability Attorney

 - Legal expenses

 - Punitive damages

-An estimate of what your product liability claim could be worth is something our lawyers can give you in confidence during an initial consultation.
+An estimate of what your product liability claim could be worth is something our experienced Phoenix product liability lawyers can give you in confidence during an initial consultation.
 We will evaluate your personal injuries, how they impacted your life, related health care costs, lost income and other elements of your claim to calculate a fair amount.
 Our Phoenix personal injury lawyers can then help you discover whether an insurance company has underestimated your losses in an effort to get you to settle for less.
-If our lawyers accept your case, we will go to work on obtaining full and fair compensation for your damages right away.
+If our lawyers accept your case, we will go to work on obtaining full and fair compensation for your damages and medical expenses right away.